shinken-solutions/shinken/docs/source/02_gettingstarted/gettingstarted-monitoring-windows.rst

 To make your life a bit easier, a few configuration tasks have already been done for you:

-  * A **check_nt** command definition has been added to the "commands.cfg" file.
-This allows you to use the **check_nt** plugin to monitor Window services.
+- A **check_nt** command definition has been added to the "commands.cfg" file.
+This allows you to use the **check_nt** plugin to monitor Window services
-  * A Windows server host template (called "windows-server") has already been created in the "templates.cfg" file.
-This allows you to add new Windows host definitions in a simple manner.
+- Windows server host template (called "windows-server") has already been created in the "templates.cfg" file.
+This allows you to add new Windows host definitions in a simple manner

 The above-mentioned config files can be found in the "/usr/local/nagios/etc/objects/" directory.
 You can modify the definitions in these and other definitions to suit your needs better if you'd like.
 However, I'd recommend waiting until you're more familiar with configuring Nagios before doing so.
 For the time being, just follow the directions outlined below and you'll be monitoring your Windows boxes in no time.